Vyral/base-template/_posts/2018-10-17-why-you-should-consider-selling-in-phoenix-this-fall.md

   reasons why.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Kevin+Langan/Videos/Phoenix+Real+Estate+Agent+-+Why+You+Should+Consider+Selling+in+Phoenix+This+Fall.mp4
-pullquote: It’s better to be on the market now than being in it later.
+pullquote: It’s better to be on the market now as opposed to later.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true